GoodreadsInstagramPinterestRSSTwitter

 Thoughts from "being there": Our island weekend

 It seems a shame that after a 5 day trip away from home I only have time to write one measly post about our getaway.
 I have too much else to share this week to spend any more time than that remembering in words our wonderful extended weekend.
+(More photos from our trip at this post.)

 I read a quote from Annie Dillard's book Pilgrim at Tinker Creek this weekend that gives a glimpse into why I value being out in nature, away from home.
 And why I think it's worth all the effort and preparation to get there.
-The book by the way is not my favorite and I don't plan on reading past page 10, I just can't get into it.
-The answer must be, I think, that beauty and grace are performed whether or not we will or sense them.
-The least we can do is try to be there.
+(The book by the way is not my favorite and I don't plan on reading past page 10, I just can't get into it.)

 For me, spending time outdoors with my family is about choosing to "be there".
 To be in a place and space where I can see all the beauty of creation and soak in it, be challenged by it, appreciate it, revel and awe in it; to be changed and renewed.